The Folk Show

-The Folk Show is a radio programme broadcast on Manx Radio and presented by John Kaneen.
+The Folk Show is a radio programme broadcast on Manx Radio and presented by John Kaneen for 45 years, ending in June 2022 as a consequence of poor health.

 The Folk Show features music ranging from early recordings of traditional Folk music through to Contemporary folk music.

-Also included on the playlist are recordings by Manx folk bands.

-The programme is transmitted on the station's 9:00pm – 10:00pm slot on Tuesday nights and is broadcast on FM and MW frequencies as well as world wide through the Manx Radio website.

-Following transmission the edition is then available on the Manx Radio website to be listened to again for the following seven days.
+Also played are recordings by Manx folk bands.
+It is transmitted on the station's 9:00pm – 10:00pm slot on Tuesday nights and is broadcast on FM and MW frequencies as well as world wide through the Manx Radio website.
+Each edition is then available on the Manx Radio website to be listened to again for the following seven days.

-Having presented the show for 45 years, John Kaneen made his final broadcast in June 2022.
-As a consequence of poor health this transmission was a repeat of a previous edition of the show.

 Whilst Manx Radio is a commercial radio station, The Folk Show is not interrupted by the playing of commercials.